Induced on-demand revival in coined quantum walks on infinite $d$-dimensional lattices: Introduction

+To characterize the existence of recurrences in classical random walks, a quantity that refers to the probability that the walker returns to its initial position at any point of its evolution was introduced \cite{polya1921aufgabe}.
+This quantity is known as P\'olya number, and its use was extended to study recurrences in QWs \cite{vstefavnak2008recurrence, vstefavnak2008recurrencea}.

-State revival, as the name suggests, consists of the periodic appearance of a given system's state during its time evolution.
-This is a concept of great interest \cite{narozhny1981coherence, akulin2005coherent}.
-Several studies have been conducted on state revivals in QWs \cite{dukes2014quantum, xue2015experimental, cedzich2016revivals, konno2017periodicity, jayakody2019full}.
+Recurrence of an arbitrary state is sometimes referred to as revival.
+Thus, one can consider full-state revivals of a QW, which means that both the coin system and the walker return to a given joint state.
+In fact, several studies have been conducted on state revivals in QWs \cite{dukes2014quantum, xue2015experimental, cedzich2016revivals, konno2017periodicity, jayakody2019full}.
 In particular, the conditions for a quantum walker on a cyclic path to exhibit state revival are presented in Ref. \cite{dukes2014quantum}.
 Also, two periodic state revivals in a single-photon one-dimensional QW governed by a time-dependent coin-flip operator were experimentally observed \cite{xue2015experimental}.
-This experiment was later given a theoretical explanation in terms of a spatial-dependent coin rather than a time-dependent coin \cite{cedzich2016revivals}.
-Moreover, it has been shown that the study of the four-state Grover walk results in a two-step full-state revival \cite{vstefavnak2010full}, while the Hardmard walk in a cycle exhibits full-state revivals only for two, four, and eight-step periods \cite{konno2017periodicity}.
+Later, a theoretical explanation of QWs with quasiperiodic-time-dependent coin-flip operators, which includes the previous experiment, was presented \cite{cedzich2016revivals}.
+Moreover, it has been shown that the two-dimensional Grover walk (which is governed by a four-dimensional coin system) results in a two-step full-state revival \cite{vstefavnak2010full}.
+In contrast, the Hadamard walk in a cycle exhibits full-state revivals only for two, four, and eight-step periods \cite{konno2017periodicity}.

+That said, it seems that full-state revivals in higher dimensional QWs have not been explored enough yet.
+Previous work has shown that there exists a (time-independent) coin-flip operator such that revivals with any desirable even period are a built-in feature of the resultant QW \cite{jayakody2019full}.
+It is important to point out that this result concerned a class of walks for which these revivals occur without any intervention.